Topological Speed Limit: Abstract

 \section{Abstract}

-Any physical system evolves at a finite speed, which is constrained not only by the energetic cost but also by the topological structure of the underlying dynamics.
-In this Letter, by considering such structure information, we derive a unified topological speed limit for the evolution of physical measures from an optimal-transport approach.
-We prove that the minimum time required for changing measures is lower bounded by the discrete Wasserstein distance, which encodes the topological information of the system, and the time-averaged velocity.
-The obtained bound is tight and is applicable to a wide range of dynamics, from deterministic to stochastic, classical to quantum systems.
-In addition, the bound provides insight into the design principles of the optimal process that attains the maximal speed.
-We demonstrate applications of our results to biochemical reaction networks and interacting many-body quantum systems.
+Any physical system evolves at a finite speed that is constrained not only by the energetic cost but also by the topological structure of the underlying dynamics.
+In this Letter, by considering such structural information, we derive a unified topological speed limit for the evolution of physical states using an optimal transport approach.
+We prove that the minimum time required for changing states is lower bounded by the discrete Wasserstein distance, which encodes the topological information of the system, and the time-averaged velocity.
+The bound obtained is tight and applicable to a wide range of dynamics, from deterministic to stochastic, and classical to quantum systems.
+In addition, the bound provides insight into the design principles of the optimal process that attains the maximum speed.
+We demonstrate the application of our results to chemical reaction networks and interacting many-body quantum systems.